simonmichael/hledger/hledger/hledger.m4.md

   (a)     $1 @ €1 = $1
 ```

-We do allow prices to be written there, however, and [print](#print) shows them,
+We do allow costs to be written in balance assertion amounts, however, and [print](#print) shows them,
-even though they don't affect whether the assertion passes or fails.
+but they don't affect whether the assertion passes or fails.
-This is for backward compatibility (hledger's [close](#close) command used to generate balance assertions with prices),
+This is for backward compatibility (hledger's [close](#close) command used to generate balance assertions with costs),
-and because [balance *assignments*](#balance-assignments) do use them (see below).
+and because [balance *assignments*](#balance-assignments) do use costs (see below).

 ### Assertions and subaccounts